-Educational Foster practitioners with in-depth knowledge and problem solving skills and a broad international perspective, in order to solve regional and global environmental problems.
+Educational Foster practitioners with in-depth knowledge and problem solving skills and a broad international perspective, in order to solve regional and global environmental problems, as well as researchers with such practical capabilities.

 Criteria for Master's Degree

 Conferment of master's degree is based on whether the thesis contributes to solving global environmental problems and regional environmental problems, and whether the applicant acquires sufficient knowledge, expertise, and logical communication skills.